 Peru couple arrested on multiple narcotic charges

 Jan.
-18—A Peru couple was arrested following a nine-month narcotics investigation by officers from local and state law enforcement.
+18—A Peru couple was arrested following a nine-month narcotics investigation by officers from the Indiana State Police, the Peru Police Department, and the Drug Enforcement Administration.

 Wallace was served two separate Miami County arrest warrants.
 One warrant alleged criminal charges for conspiracy to commit in dealing methamphetamine and possession of methamphetamine.
 The second warrant was for a bond revocation on previous charges for two counts of dealing methamphetamine and two counts of possession of methamphetamine.